srobo/docs/simulator/simulated_robot.md

 information about other objects within the simulation.
 This simulates the system of fiducial markers which the physical robot's camera can detect.

-The simulated vision system matches the physical robot's [vision API]({{ site.baseurl }}/programming/vision/), with small differences as noted in the vision docs.
+You can access the camera with `robot.camera`, the simulated vision system matches the physical robot's vision API, so please use the [vision programming docs page]]({{ site.baseurl }}/programming/vision/) as a reference.
+There are a few small differences between the simulator and the physical kit which are noted on that page.

+[arduino-programming]: {{ site.baseurl }}/programming/arduino/sr_firmware